Your child has newly received an autism diagnosis and you are most likely overwhelmed with all the early intervention – OT, PT, SLP, IEP, etc.

 All of this is definitely important, but not more important than connecting with your child.

 2) Presume Competence

-With my son, I started by just telling him that I believed in him, I knew he understood and had so much inside of him that he wanted to communicate, and that I wasn’t going to give up until I found a way to help him express it.
-It still took a long time after that conversation for my son to finally be able to communicate through spelling, but in the meantime, his life had still changed so much for the better!
+With my son, I started by just telling him that I believed in him.
+I knew he understood and had so much inside of him that he wanted to communicate.
+I wasn’t going to give up until I found a way to help him express it.
+It still took a long time after that conversation for my son to finally communicate through spelling.
+However, in the meantime, his life had still changed so much for the better!
 He was not just an autism diagnosis

 3) An autism diagnosis often has co-existing conditions:

 For example, up to 65% of people with autism also have apraxia.
 In a nutshell, apraxia is a disconnect between the brain and the body that impacts a person’s control of their movements.
 Someone with apraxia knows what they want to say or do, but the messages from the brain are not making it to the part of the body that needs to move in order to complete the action.
 This can affect speech and all other types of motor functions as well.